edigu/almanca/Grammatik/Artikel/Artikel (Wortart).md

 ## Artikel / Articles / Ön ekler

-German articles are used similarly to the English articles, a and the.
+German articles are used similarly to the English articles, "a" and "the".
 However, they are declined differently according to the number, gender and case of their nouns.

-_Almanca'da ön ekler kelimelerden önce gelir ve eril, dişil, nötür veya fiilin durumuna göre cümle yapısını etkiler. İngilizce'de sıkça kullanılan _a_ ve _the_ ile benzerlik gösterir.
-Almanca yeni bir kelime öğrenirken ön ekiyle birlikte ezberlemek oldukça iyi bir pratiktir._
+_Almanca'da ön ekler kelimelerden önce gelir ve eril, dişil, nötür veya fiilin durumuna göre cümle yapısını etkiler. İngilizce'de sıkça kullanılan _a_ ve _the_ ile benzerlik gösterir._

+_**Önemli** - Almanca yeni bir kelime öğrenirken ön ekiyle birlikte ezberlemek oldukça iyi bir pratiktir._

 ## Definite articles